 Spotlight: Susanne Jones, Art Quilter, Curator and Author

-What a pleasure to interview Susanne Jones, quilt artist who has championed several special quilt collections and exhibits.
-She has authored HERstory: A Celebration of Strong Women and Fly Me to the Moon: An Art Quilt Journey documenting quilts, honor their subjects and acknowledge the makers.
+Susanne Jones is a quilt artist who has championed several special quilt collections and exhibits.
+She authored HERstory: A Celebration of Strong Women and Fly Me to the Moon: An Art Quilt Journey documenting quilts, honoring their subjects and acknowledging the makers.
 Inspired by strong women in her life, Susanne considers herself a lifelong learner, always trying new techniques on her art quilts.

 What inspired the HERstory project?
 How did you get quilters involved, exhibits and now a book.